BerndiVader/MythicMobsQuestsModule/readme.md

 + **Material:** The items material name or ANY.
 + **NameEnds:** DisplayName of the item ends with this string or NONE.
 + **TimeLimit:** Unused
-+ **ItemMarker:** The nbt tag the item was marked with reward, require or with mythicmobsext's dropmythicitem mechanic.
-Usually its used to refer to the internal mythicmobs item name or NONE if no tag is used.
++ **MythicItem:** The internal mythicmobs item name.
+Stored in the items tag MythicMobsQuestItem, which is created by mme's dropmythicitem, reward and require.
++ **TargetConditions:** Targetcondition is always the player.
+Use && and || to build a boolean expression out of some conditions.
++ **Conditions:** Conditions the npc entity should have.
+Not sure how useful this is.
+Same as TargetConditions but compare the quester npc.
++ **RemoveItem** *(true/false)* Removes the delivered item from the players inventory/hand.

-This example use the ItemMarker to refer to a mythicmobsitem.
+This example use the MythicItem to refer to a mythicmobsitem.
 There is no need to use material, lore or displayname.

 ```yaml
     stages: